John John Florence: Early life

-Born in Honolulu, Hawaii, as the oldest of his brothers Ivan, Tal and Nathan Florence, Florence grew up in Hale'iwa in an ocean-side house at Banzai Pipeline.
+Born in Honolulu, Hawaii, the oldest of three brothers.
+Florence grew up in Hale'iwa in an ocean-side house at Banzai Pipeline.
 He was introduced to surfing by his mother, Alexandra, who is a surfer herself.
 With his mother's help, Florence first rode on a surfboard when he was six-months old, and he was surfing on his own by the age of five.
 He also enjoys skateboarding, snowboarding and drawing.

-He was named after John F. Kennedy, Jr., who was dubbed "John John" by the media while his father was president.
+He was named after John F. Kennedy Jr., who was dubbed "John John" by the media while his father was president.

 Career

 At the age of 13, standing at 4'11" and weighing 85 pounds, Florence became the youngest surfer ever to compete in the Vans Triple Crown of Surfing, which consists of three big-wave surfing contests in Hawaii.
 He had previously won five amateur awards, the 2003 1st NSSA Nationals Open Mini Grom, the 2005 1st NSSA Nationals Open Boy's, the 2005 NSSA Open Boys and the Explorer Menehune Champion.
 He did not pass the first round, but he did score higher than Shane Dorian, a professional surfer twenty years Florence's senior.
 Afterwards, Florence said he was "pretty scared," but that he was "happy with how [he] did".
 When Florence was still a youngster, pro surfer Kelly Slater said, "John John's going to know the waves on North Shore like no one we've ever seen before."

 In 2011, Florence suffered a broken back while riding a wave at Banzai Pipeline.
 He has also had a broken wrist, broken leg, broken arm and ankle ligament tear.

 Since joining the World Surf League (WSL) and competing against the best surfers in the world, Florence has ranked 34th in 2011, 4th in 2012, 10th in 2013, 3rd in 2014, and 14th in 2015.
 Florence was the 2016 and 2017 WSL Champion.
+He ranked 35th in 2018, 5th in 2019, 11th in 2021, and 12th in 2022.

 Florence won the Vans World Cup of Surfing in 2011 and 2013.
 He is the youngest contestant to have won this honor.

 According to surfer Mitch Crews, who witnessed Florence's performance at the 2014 Billabong Pro Teahupoo, "He makes it look stupidly easily no matter how big or small the wave is.
 He is the man out there, rules the line up and makes everyone look silly.
 He is the man, and most of us are not."
 Florence won the prestigious SURFER POLL award in the 2014-2015 year.
 He has won the Volcom Pipe Pro an astonishing 4 times and has been declared the all-time ruler of this contest.
 In October 2014, he won the Quiksilver Pro France.
 In February 2015, Florence won the 2015 Volcom Pipe Pro, which was his fourth win at this event in five years.